Lithium facts

 Production

-• Natural Resources Canada, compiled from company reports
+• Natural Resources Canada estimate based on company reports

 International context